deutschebank/fluxnova-docs-manual/content/reference/bpmn20/custom-extensions/_index.md

 ---

-Flowave extends BPMN with custom Extension Elements and Attributes.
+Fluxnova extends BPMN with custom Extension Elements and Attributes.